ministryofjustice/all-members-github-team/README.md

 Any organization members who are not team members are added to the team.

-The GrphaQL API does not expose methods to add/remove team members, so we use the REST API for that part.
+The GraphQL API does not expose methods to add/remove team members, so we use the REST API for that part.

 ## Pre-requisites